 - Turns in the Trail are marked with two rectangles, one slightly higher than the other.
 The higher one indicates the direction the trail turns.

 - SHT logo markers are also posted at places along the Trail, mostly at intersections with roads or other trails, or in more populated areas such as the route of the Trail through the city of Duluth.

 - The distance between the section gridlines on all SHTA maps is 1 mile.

 The Trail is routed principally along the ridgeline overlooking Lake Superior.

-- The SHT is 326 miles if each section is hiked separately.
-This breaks down into 310 miles of main trail and 16 miles of spur trail.
+- The SHT is over 300 miles if each section is hiked separately.
+This breaks down into around 300 miles of main trail and 16 miles of spur trail.

 - The southernmost segment from the Minnesota border through the city of Duluth is 43 miles (41 main trail miles and 2 miles of spur trails).
 This section provides is optimal for day hikes and runs, since there are no SHTA backcountry campsites within city limits.
 However, many thru-hikers and backpackers choose to enjoy the SHT in Duluth using fee-for-use campsites or other lodging arrangements.

 - The North Shore segment from the northern city limit of Duluth (Martin Road Trailhead) to the northern end of the Trail is 269 miles if each section is hiked separately (255 miles of main trail and 14 miles of spur trails.)
 This segment provides magnificent day hiking, trail running and backpack camping opportunities.